Updated: Feb 1

 Fibroid Pain Relief

 The treatment of fibroid pain is broad and varied in possibilities.
 Early treatment is usually very conservative, sticking with over the counter medications like non-steroidal anti-inflammatory drugs, called NSAIDs, like Ibuprofen.
-These can be very effective for some women, while others may need an alternative.
+These can be very effective in providing some fibroid pain relief for some women, while others may need an alternative.
 It is important to note that NSAIDs should not be used during pregnancy unless explicitly determined by a doctor, as they can cause problems to the developing baby.

-Apart from NSAIDs, there are also many other medications that require a doctor’s prescription but have been shown to reduce symptoms of fibroids.
+Apart from NSAIDs, there are also many other medications that require a doctor’s prescription but have been shown to reduce fibroid pain & other symptoms.
 These medications are often a type of hormone modulator, and research is ongoing to find the most effective medication that also has the fewest side effects.⁸⁻⁹

 Surgery is the most invasive treatment option for fibroids.
 A surgeon may remove the fibroids (myomectomy) or the entire uterus (hysterectomy), and the best method is often based on personal preference.